Get answers for your health queries from top Doctors for FREE!

 How long will it take for the medications to relieve back pain from NAFLD?

-If your back pain is caused by an enlarged liver or cirrhosis, medications may not directly relieve the back pain.
-The medicines used to treat NAFLD primarily focus on reducing the amount of fat in the liver and improving liver function.
+If your back pain is caused by an enlarged liver or cirrhosis, medications may not directly relieve the pain.
+Medicines used to treat NAFLD primarily focus on reducing the amount of fat in the liver and improving liver function.

-These medications may take several months to show improvement in liver function tests and may not have an immediate effect on back pain.
+These medications may take several months to show improvement and may not have an immediate effect on back pain.
 In some cases, weight loss and exercise can also help reduce the amount of fat in the liver and improve symptoms of NAFLD.

-As mentioned earlier, back pain is caused by many factors, and it's not easy to draw a direct correlation between back pain and FLD.
-However, FLD is considered one of the potential causes of back pain.
+As mentioned earlier, back pain is caused by many factors, and it's difficult to draw a direct correlation between it and FLD.
+However, FLD is considered one potential cause of back pain.

 For back pain specifically, the treatment will depend on the underlying cause and the severity of the pain.
 Over-the-counter pain relievers such as ibuprofen or acetaminophen may be helpful.
 Physical therapy or exercise may also be recommended to help strengthen the muscles in the back and reduce pain.